-An unexpected benefit of being hosted on Executive Club level at Four Seasons Hotel Beijing was being able to browse the interesting library of China travel books at our leisure.
+An unexpected benefit of being hosted on the Executive Club level at Four Seasons Hotel Beijing was being able to browse the interesting library of China travel books at our leisure.
 In fact, we spent hours here at the request of my daughter.
-The collection ranged included fiction based in China, general travel guides, souvenir and shopping guides, photography books and some kids books.
+The collection ranged included fiction based in China, general travel guides, souvenir and shopping guides, photography books, and some kids’ books.

 The Executive Club library’s policy is that guests are free to borrow or exchange books.
 Pretty neat, I’d say.
 And, it’s certainly not a bad way to digest the breakfast (complete with fresh Beijing-style noodles) or spend happy hour with a glass of wine as the sun sets over the city.

 Over the course of our stay, we browsed most of the books and I wished I had purchased several prior to our China family vacation.
-Affiliate links will send you straight to Amazon.
+I was blown away by all of the fun things to do in Beijing with kids.

 The Great Wall Revisited: From Jade Gate to Old Dragon’s Head